bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:52 PM CT, April 03</p>
+<p class="updated_time"> Latest data: 01:36 PM CT, April 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 73°, which is 2° **warmer** than yesterday.
+Today's high is 73°, which is 1° **warmer** than yesterday.
 Tomorrow is expected to be 6° *colder* than today.

 Currently:

-- 69°
+- 71°
-- Partly Cloudy
+- Overcast
-- 83% humidity
+- 80% humidity
 - 7 mph wind
-- 54% cloud cover
+- 88% cloud cover
-- 23 AQI 🟩
+- 24 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
-- 1.74 inches of rain expected in the next 48 hours
+- 1.65 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>